Ivan Cleary: Early life

 Cleary was born in Sydney, New South Wales, Australia.
 He grew up in the Sydney Northern Beaches' suburb of Beacon Hill and attended Beacon Hill High School.
-He is of Croatian Heritage.

 Playing career

 Manly-Warringah Sea Eagles

 Originally a goal-kicking fullback, Cleary was a Manly-Warringah Sea Eagles junior before moving to play Reserve Grade with the Sea Eagles in 1992 and 1993.
 He started his first grade career with the Manly-Warringah club in 1992 playing two games before getting his chance after the team's first choice fullback Matthew Ridge suffered a season-ending injury in mid-1993.
-Cleary filled the fullback spot and also proved himself an accurate goal-kicker, filling in for Ridge on both counts and helping Manly to 4th place and a finals berth where they were bundled out 4-16 by the Brisbane Broncos in the Qualifying Final.
+Cleary filled the fullback spot and also proved himself an accurate goal-kicker, filling in for Ridge on both counts and helping Manly to 4th place and a finals berth where they were bundled out 4–16 by the Brisbane Broncos in the Qualifying Final.

 In his 15 first grade games for Manly, Cleary scored eight tries and kicked 50 goals (from 71 attempts for 70.4%) for a total of 132 points.